 The levels of personal protection and the procedures specified in this Plan are based on the best information available from validated reference sources (i.e., OSHA, NIOSH) and current site data.
 Therefore, the guidelines presented in this HASP represent the minimum health and safety requirements to be observed by all on-site personnel engaged in this project.
-Unforeseeable site conditions or changes in the scope of work will necessitate the reassessment of the protection levels, controls, and procedures stated herein.
-All amendments to this HASP must have prior written approval by the Environmental Consultant's Certified Industrial Hygienist (CIH) and the Contractor's Project Manager and shall be enacted by the New York City Site Safety Manager (NYCSSM).
+Discovery of currently unknown site conditions or changes in the scope of work will necessitate the reassessment of the protection levels, controls, and procedures stated herein.
+All amendments to this HASP must have prior written approval by the Environmental Consultant's Certified

+Industrial Hygienist (CIH) and the Contractor's Project Manager; all modifications/amendments shall be enforced by Contractor's New York City Site Safety Manager (NYCSSM).